lmuntaner/tech-introduction-product-people/docs/spa/project.md

 Try changing *Welcome to NextJS!* with something else and you will also see it in the response.

 ## Gatsby Website

+Before moving on, exit from the previous folder.
+You will start a whole new project now.

 Follow the [getting started](https://www.gatsbyjs.org/docs/quick-start) from GatsbyJS page.